cake-lab/MultiFlow/client/testing/README.md

 - Replace physical cameras with MP4 files for local testing and development.
 - Useful for replaying recorded video as camera inputs and exercising the server upload/ingest logic.

-Prerequisites
-- Python 3.8+ (or a reasonably recent Python 3)
-- ffmpeg available on PATH (used to decode and re-encode input files to raw H.264)
-- Python dependency: `requests` (install with `pip install requests`)

 Test files layout
 - Place MP4 files under `client/testing/tests/<testname>/`.
   - Example: `client/testing/tests/kitppad-basic/stream1.mp4`
 - Each subdirectory under `tests/` that contains `.mp4` files becomes a test set.

-How it works (brief)
-- For each MP4 file in the chosen test set, `testclient.py` starts an `ffmpeg` process that outputs H.264 to stdout.
-- A background thread reads chunks from ffmpeg's stdout and POSTs them to the server upload URL as `application/octet-stream` with a `Camera-ID` header.
-- When a camera stops, the client issues an HTTP DELETE to the same upload URL with the `Camera-ID` header to notify the server.

 Running